TheAbhijeet/TheAbhijeet/README.md

 - 🌏 I'm mostly active within the **Django Community**

-- 💬 Ping me about **Python, Django, System design, Docker, Web Development**
+- 💬 Ping me about **Python, Django, System Design, Docker, Web Development**
 - ⚡ When not fuzzing with code I like to play melodies in bansuri

 ## 🛠️ Languages and Tools